AmpersandJS/ampersand-model/README.md

 bower install human-model
 ```

+## Module sytems/loaders/managers

+Thanks to @svnlto, HumanModel uses UMD so it works as CommonJS (node + browserify), AMD, and as a standalone script tag.

+## Types of state

+Take for instance a `selected` property on a model.
+That's likely something you would use to represent current UI state for the current browser session but not something you'd want to save back to the API when calling a model's .save() method.
+So there really are two types of state.
+It's challenging to make that type of distinction with Backbone.

+HumanModel supports three types of state that will get stored on a model:

+ - **properties**: State that comes from (and will be sent back to) our API and represents the data persisted on the server.
+ - **session properties**: State that represents current browser session state.
+ - **derived properties**: These are read-only psuedo properties that are usually derived from properties or session properties.
+These are generally created for convenince or as a means to let you cache a computed result (read more below).

+In human model you have to classify all your properties as either `prop` or a `session`.
+That includes declaring your `id` property.
+How HumanModel handles properties that you have not pre-defined is determined by its `extraProperties` setting.
+But, by default properties that are `.set()` on a model that you have not defined are simply ignored.

+In human model you have to classify all your properties as either prop or a session.
+That includes declaring your id property.
+How HumanModel handles properties that you have not pre-defined is determined by its extraProperties setting.
+But, by default properties that are `.set()` on a model that you have not defined are simply ignored.

+## Handling model relationships

+From our experience, derived properties work really well for handling relationships between models.
+Let's say you've got a model representing people and model representing a group of people.
+Often your API for fetching people would include something like a groupID as a property for each person you retrieve.

 ## Why do this?

 Backbone models have a lot of flexibility in that you don't have to define what you're wanting to store ahead of time.